i143code/OpenLibrary/README.md

 <br />
 <br />
-<span style="color: green">https://dry-tundra-79329.herokuapp.com/search/The  <br />Stanyan book of cats   (/search/word)- The search interface.
-Takes a certain word and searches for its presence in the works’ titles </span>
+<span style="color: green">   (/search/word)- The search interface.
+Takes a certain word and searches for its presence in the works’ titles <br />
+"https://dry-tundra-79329.herokuapp.com/search/The Stanyan book of cats"  </span>
 <br />